yopaz-huytc/go-auth/README.md

 # GO Auth Service
-This is a simple authentication service that uses Google OAuth2.0 to authenticate users.
+This is a simple authentication service that use OAuth2.0 to authenticate users.
 It is built using Golang and the Gin framework.

 ## Installation